GTX1O8OTi/stunning-pancake/README.md

  "name link true/false"

- the last one the true or false part is so the run function will pass the player specified on the argument
+ the last one the true or false part is so the run function will pass the player specified on the argument so less manual work :)